relrod/relrod/README.md

 ### Hello world!

-I'm Rick, a software and release engineer on the [@ansible](https://github.com/ansible) team at [Red Hat](https://redhat.com/).
+I'm Rick, a senior software and release engineer on the [@ansible](https://github.com/ansible) team at [Red Hat](https://redhat.com/).
 Before that, I worked on the Fedora Infrastructure team for 8 years and volunteered for 2 years before that.
 I currently lead the Fedora Websites project and hold a position on the Fedora Mindshare committee.

 I hold the following certifications:
 * Red Hat Certified System Administrator